Why Reba McEntire's Band Died in a Plane Crash

 Any plane crash involving a celebrity naturally gains a lot of attention from the media, and the 1991 plane crash that killed eight of Reba McEntire’s band members is no different.
 McEntire was devastated, and people wanted to know how two experienced pilots could just crash right into the side of a mountain.
 Country music fans were saddened by the loss of a great band to such a tragedy, and as aviation professionals, pilots were dismayed that lives were lost in an accident that could have easily been prevented.

-This plane crash should serve as a warning for pilots everywhere regarding a number of topics, including departure procedures, night flying hazards, controlled flight into terrain, VFR/IFR clearances, and the role of flight service specialists in offering pilots guidance and advice about the flight.
+This plane crash should serve as a warning for pilots everywhere regarding a number of topics, including departure procedures, night flying hazards, controlled flight into terrain, evaluating risk, VFR/IFR clearances, and the role of flight service specialists in offering pilots guidance and advice about the flight.

 According to the NTSB accident report, the Hawker Siddeley DH.125-1A/52 aircraft (an older version of the Hawker 800) crashed into a mountain after takeoff from Brown Field Municipal Airport on March 16, 1991.
 The two pilots and eight passengers on board were killed, including seven band members and a manager from country superstar Reba McEntire’s band.
 McEntire, along with her husband, who was also her manager, had decided to spend the night in San Diego before flying out the next morning.

 The flight was to be operated on an instrument flight plan from Brown Field, located just outside of San Diego’s Class B airspace, to Amarillo, Texas, which would serve as a fuel stop before continuing.
 Curiously, the pilot spoke to the flight service specialist not once but three times in an effort to figure out how to best depart the airport.